Moulin de la Galette: Commercial expansion

 The current name Moulin de la Galette is based upon galette, a small brown bread that the Debray millers, who owned the mill in the 19th century, made and sold with a glass of milk.
-The tasty bread became so popular that it later became the name of the windmill.
+The bread became so popular that it later became the name of the windmill.
 In 1830, they replaced milk with wine (especially the local Montmartre wine) and the windmill became a cabaret.
 Parisians made their way to Montmartre to enjoy "the simple pleasures" of the countryside with a glass of wine, freshly baked bread and a terrace view of Paris and the Seine below.
 In 1833, one of the Debrays decided to open an area for dancing, dedicated to the Greek muse Terpsichore.
 His flair for dancing and enthusiasm attracted patrons to the dancing hall and it became a success.

 Author Émile Zola wrote in 1876, "We rushed off into the countryside to celebrate the joy of not having to listen to any more talk about politics," which often meant reflection of France's defeat in the Franco-Prussian War.
 Montmartre, attainable by a train ride or a one-hour walk, was still a village with orchards, shops and two remaining windmills.